DerLando/imglang/README.md

   let circleStroke = stroke BLACK t * 2
   let spikeStroke = stroke DARKGRAY t

-  // TODO: How to pass in the canvas purely? inside the draw function?
-  // but then draw HAS TO return a new instance of canvas back, which
-  // makes piping geometry more awkward

-  // do the actual logic
+  // define the wheel curve
-  circleOriginRadius r
+  let wheel = circleOriginRadius r
-  |> draw circleStroke // the draw function returns the geometry passed in, so we can keep on piping
+  // define the spiked
+  wheel
   |> samplePointsUniform n
   |> lineTo ORIGIN

+  // draw the geometry to the canvas canvas
+  |> draw circleStroke // the draw function returns the updated canvas, so we can keep on piping
   |> draw spikeStroke // draw should be able to take lists of data, too

+  out canvas // not sure on the syntax here yet
   ```